artz/meanify/README.md

 ## Roadmap

 * Generation of AngularJS ngResource service via `/api/?ngResource` endpoint.
+* Examples and documentation on integration in AngularJS.

 ## Changelog

+### 0.1.5 | 12/8/2014
+* Generated routes and middleware for schema sub-documents.

 ### 0.1.4 | 12/7/2014
 * Generated routes and middleware for model instance methods.